daviortega/jensenlabtest/mynotes.md

 ##**For 03/04 Meeting**:

 >1.
+Write code with proper "FastaReader" constructor as well as start creating the methods required by the given tests.

+>2.
 Read more about bioinformatics --> familiarize with concepts, etc.

 >2.
 Read about Copyleft, Copyright, and public domain --> Davi considering using this for PhyPro